Below are some of the questions we are frequently asked by prospective guests. If there’s anything we’ve missed, please get in contact!

 What are the cooking facilities?

-We also provide pots, pans, crockery, cutlery, utensils, glasses, mugs, teatowels etc. All you need to bring is food 🙂 There’s also a Dutch Oven available for the fire-pit if you’re feeling brave!
-The safari lodges each have their own kitchen with fridge, ceramic hob, kettle, utensils, crockery, frying pan and pans.
+We also provide pots, pans, crockery, cutlery, utensils, glasses, mugs, teatowels etc. All you need to bring is food 🙂 The safari lodges each have their own kitchen with fridge, ceramic hob, kettle, utensils, crockery, frying pan and pans.

-Each yurt also has a BBQ, prakti stove, and a coolbox, so there are plenty of options!
+Each yurt also has a BBQ, and a coolbox, so there are plenty of options!

 Ice packs for the coolbox can be exchanged in the facilities freezer to keep your coolbox cold.